Sulav-Adhikari/ansible-template/readme.md

 hostname ALL=(ALL) NOPASSWD: ALL
 ```

-### To see the name of ansible user execute `whoami` in the device running the ansible command.
+### To see the name of ansible user execute `whoami` in the device running the ansible command